jorgegv/rage1/doc/MAPGEN.md

 ```

 At this point the test game has been compiled with the demo map and the file
-`game.tap+ has been generated.
+`game.tap` has been generated.
 You can just run `make run` to execute the
 TAP file in FUSE to test it.